 When you need to use the restroom, the invigilator will specify which restroom you are to use.

-Cigarette breaks, and other types of breaks should be restricted to 10 minutes at a time (If you have been granted resting time, you are exempt from this).
+Breaks should be restricted to 10 minutes at a time (If you have been granted resting time, you are exempt from this).
 Candidates who are on break simultaneously, may not in any way communicate with each other.
 You may not visit any store during your break.
 If you have your break outside of the examination building, please stay close to the entrance.
 You are not permitted access to newspaper, other written materials, or electronic equipment, during your break.

 Fire protection instructions for examination premises